mlflow/mlflow-website/website/blog/2024-09-13-models-from-code-logging/index.md

 Each of these models might already be logged and tracked properly using MLflow.
 Now, you need to "combine" these models into a single "system" that calculates CLV.
 We refer to it as a "system" because it contains multiple components.

 The beauty of MLflow's Models from Code logging is that it allows you to treat this "CLV system" as a "CLV model".
 It enables you to leverage MLflow's capabilities, maintaining the MLflow-like model structure with all the advantages of tracking, versioning, and deploying your CLV model as a cohesive unit, even though it's built on top of other models.
+While such a complex model system is able to be built using a custom MLflow PythonModel, utilizing the Models from Code feature dramatically simplifies the serialization process, reducing the friction to building your solution.

 ### 3️⃣ When You Don’t Have Serialization at All: